 • Partagas Series D, E & P

 In addition to the above, the cost prices for global brands have also increased.
-This adjustment to prices is intended to harmonise the recommended retail prices of certain premium lines and brands across all markets.
-The new prices also reflect increased costs of production and high inflation in Cuba.
+This price adjustment is intended to harmonise the recommended retail prices of certain premium lines and brands across all markets.
+The new prices also reflect increased production costs and high inflation in Cuba.

 Our retail price increase is lower than the price increase implemented by our suppliers.

-As CigarJournal.com reported exclusively on April 29, 2022 here, Habanos S.A. adjusted the prices for Cohiba, Trinidad, Montecristo 1935 and Romeo y Julieta Línea de Oro to the Hong Kong price level for all markets worldwide.
-The new price structure is in effect since yesterday, May 2, 2022.
+As CigarJournal.com reported exclusively on April 29, 2022, Habanos S.A. adjusted the prices for Cohiba, Trinidad, Montecristo 1935 and Romeo y Julieta Línea de Oro to the Hong Kong price level for all markets worldwide.
+The new price structure has been in effect since May 2, 2022.
 Consumer prices for the above-mentioned cigars have to be adjusted to a range of +/- 10 to 20% of the consumer prices on the Hong Kong market.
 It is expected that Spain will be the first market to implement the new prices, either this week or next.

-Habanos S.A.’s intention is to turn Cohiba into a super-luxury brand, available only to the most powerful pockets.
-The rumor has been confirmed and it will be a matter of days, maybe weeks, before the price hike will hit the consumers.
-For Cohiba cigars, prices will multiply between 2.5 and 3, for Trinidad prices will be multiplied between 3 and 4, prices for Montecristo 1935 and Romeo y Julieta Línea de Oro will increase in a similar proportion.
+Habanos S.A. intends to turn Cohiba into a super-luxury brand available only to the most powerful pockets.
+The rumour has been confirmed, and it will be a matter of days, maybe weeks before the price hike hits the consumers.
+For Cohiba cigars, prices will multiply between 2.5 and 3, for Trinidad, prices will be multiplied between 3 and 4, prices for Montecristo 1935 and Romeo y Julieta Línea de Oro will increase in a similar proportion.